cheqd/node-docs/architecture/adr-list/adr-010-did-resolver.md

 ### 1. Universal resolver on DIF side

-The Decentralised Identity Foundation (DIF) has a publically accessible Universal Resolver, which can be found at <https://dev.uniresolver.io>
+The Decentralised Identity Foundation (DIF) has a publicly accessible Universal Resolver, which can be found at <https://dev.uniresolver.io>

 The flow of resolving a DID via the Universal Resolver on DIFs side is shown in the "Universal Resolver" section from [figure 1](#overall-architecture-of-did-resolvers) shows this flow.